Market access update

 - Three strategies that employees can use to reduce stress at work

 If you work in a client-facing organization, you will know first-hand that a little stress at work can be a great motivator.
-I am very fortunate; I work in a supportive company where I find that some stress actually helps me to meet deadlines, drives me to push boundaries, and motivates me to create new solutions.
+I am very fortunate because I work in a supportive company.
+I find that some stress actually helps me to meet deadlines, drives me to push boundaries, and motivates me to create new solutions.